eva-e/ee-dms1-blog/posts/thirteenth-blog-post.md

 snippet: WEEK 10 - SESSION 1

 ---
+**Assignment 1 Video Edit**
+**How did you approach the relationship between the sonic and visual components of your edit?**
+**How did you decide on the footage that you used to shape your project?**
+**What did you learn about the power of sound to shape emotional experience, and how did you apply this knowledge to your project?**
+**How does editing relate to the concepts of pacing and rhythm, and how did you use these concepts to shape your use of time in the project?**
+**Which parts of your personality, interests, past, and potential future did you choose to depict in your portrait?
+What were the primary aesthetic choices that you made to express those ideas in your work?**

+**Assignment 2 - Graphic Icons**
+**How would you summarise your idea behind the suite of icons, and why did you choose the theme that you did?**
+**Did you iterate through a series of approaches before settling on one?
+What changed across those iterations, and why did you choose the one that you ended up with?**
+**How did you translate your thumbnail sketches into the final flat designs in Illustrator?**
+Was anything lost in that translation, or gained?
+• How did you use colour to create a sense of unity and visual interest in the icons?
+Why did you choose the palette that you did?
+• How did the elements and principles of sound that you used in your audio design correspond to the elements and principles of design that you used in your visual design?
+• How did you translate the prompt that you chose from an abstract idea to a set of concrete visual designs?

 <!-- 1.
 In a blog post, answer the self reflection questions from the lecture in as much detail as you can.